 - rachel knitting

-Subsystem of the warp knitting.
+Actually a subsystem of the warp knitting.
 Compared to warp knitting, the rachel knitting allows more possibilities / more complicated patterns as it is possible to combine the ways of creating loops (namely simultaneously and one after another).

 A special kind of machine that provides a mix between sewing and knitting.
 Characteristically, a Malimo machine has numerous heads.
 Those heads sew two lines of yarn together, which are similar to warp and weft in weaving but without the intermingling.
 The intermingling is only created by the heads stitching the lines of yarn together, creating a special kind of fabric.